A time-dependent regularization of the Redfield equation: Example: open three-level system

-we have a (pointwise) measure of the difference between the two dynamics that does not depend on the initial state.
-In Fig.~\ref{fig:choi} we report an example for $\delta(t)$ calculated with the Hilbert-Schmidt norm for various master equations.
-Here we can see how our version of the regularized Redfield equation approximates well the exact dynamics in a more consistent way with respect to the other master equations, especially at short times.
-This is clearly a consequence of our ability to retain time dependence in the Kossakowski matrix.
-Notice that this was not at all clear with a direct comparison at the level of the density matrix.
-We checked that these conclusions remains qualitatively valid using the trace norm.
+For values of $\mu$ sufficiently higher than $\omega_R$ our procedure has little effect on the already good accuracy of the Redfield equation, as expected from the fact that the Kossakowski matrix is essentially positive in a deep Markovian regime (see discussion in Sec.~\ref{sec:reg-new}).
+For smaller values of $\mu$ (while still being greater than $\omega_R$) we can instead observe how our version of the regularized Redfield equation approximates well the exact dynamics in a more consistent way with respect to the other master equations, especially at short times.
+This was not clear with a direct comparison at the level of the density matrix, and it is a consequence of our ability to retain time dependence in the Kossakowski matrix.

+However, a change in the trend can be observed when lowering the value of $\mu$ below $\omega_R$, where our regularization provides results worse than Redfield itself.
+In this essentially non-Markovian regime the truncation of the negative part of the Kossakowski matrix has a too drastic effect on the dynamics.
+This situation is of course out of reach for the approach of the present paper, since it enforces CP-divisible dynamics, and other methods should be used.